tahoe-lafs/magic-folder/NOTES.rst

 - Do we want to keep multiple local snapshots and publish all of them, or do we want to skip ones intermediate ones that we have not yet uploaded.

+  - keeping them is a feature (for "version control")
   - keeping them gives us better ability to preserve history,
   - skipping them means less storage used, which may reduce the impact of https://whetstone.privatestorage.io/privatestorage/bizops/-/issues/170#note_13921